 Today, I don’t even bother walking into a store and shop online instead.
 However, it’s one thing to shop online and another to hold a component in your hands and ponder the applications.

 There’s also the issue of shipping charges and minimum purchase amounts when dealing with the major online parts suppliers.

 If I were into conspiracy theories, I’d say that someone or some group has a grand plan to wipe out the retail electronic component industry in the US.
 In time, with everyone simply tossing their broken or exhausted gear in the trash, the body of knowledge and infrastructure of electronics repair and experimentation will disappear.

 Why bother trying to repair something when you can have a brand new version for roughly the same price?

 Conspiracy or not, the infrastructure for electronic experimentation is rapidly evaporating.
 Brick and mortar parts suppliers are scarce, and finding parts for existing devices is often frustrating.

 So, how do we turn this trend around, and keep electronics as a hobby alive?

 For my part, I’m into repurposing.
 I never throw anything out without first stripping any potentially useful components and adding them to my junk box.

 You’d be surprised at the number of components you can recover from a couple stereos, DVD players, and computer systems.

-If you have a solution to the current trend in electronics, please let me hear about it so I can share it with your fellow readers.
+If you have a solution to the current trend in electronics, please share it here with your fellow readers.
 NV